authzforce/fiware/doc/UserAndProgrammersGuide.rst

        </dependency> ...
       </dependencies> ...

 #.
 Create a Java implementation class implementing interface *org.ow2.authzforce.core.pdp.api.DecisionResultFilter*.
 This class must have a public no-argument constructor or no constructor.
-You may use `AuthZForce TestCombinedDecisionResultFilter class <https://github.com/authzforce/core/blob/release-5.0.2/src/test/java/org/ow2/authzforce/core/test/custom/TestCombinedDecisionResultFilter.java>`_ (used for AuthZForce unit tests) as an example.
+You may use `AuthzForce TestCombinedDecisionResultFilter class <https://github.com/authzforce/core/blob/release-5.0.2/src/test/java/org/ow2/authzforce/core/test/custom/TestCombinedDecisionResultFilter.java>`_ (used for AuthzForce unit tests) as an example.
 This example provides a test implementation of feature ``urn:oasis:names:tc:xacml:3.0:profile:multiple:combined-decision`` from `XACML v3.0 Multiple Decision Profile Version 1.0 <http://docs.oasis-open.org/xacml/3.0/multiple/v1.0/xacml-3.0-multiple-v1.0.html>`_.

 #.
 When your implementation class is ready, create a text file ``org.ow2.authzforce.core.pdp.api.PdpExtension`` in folder ``src/main/resources/META-INF/services`` (you have to create the folder first) and put the fully qualified name of your implementation class on the first line of this file, like in the `example from Authzforce source code <https://github.com/authzforce/core/blob/release-5.0.2/src/test/resources/META-INF/services/org.ow2.authzforce.core.pdp.api.PdpExtension>`_.

 #.
 Run Maven ``package`` to produce a JAR from the Maven project.

-Now you have a Result Filter extension ready for integration into AuthZForce Server, as explained in the next section.
+Now you have a Result Filter extension ready for integration into AuthzForce Server, as explained in the next section.

-Integrating a Result Filter extension into AuthZForce Server
+Integrating a Result Filter extension into AuthzForce Server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section assumes you have a Combining Algorithm extension in form of a JAR, typically produced by the process described in the previous section.
-You may use AuthZForce PDP Core Tests JAR if you only wish to test the examples in this documentation.
+You may use AuthzForce PDP Core Tests JAR if you only wish to test the examples in this documentation.
 This JAR is `available on Maven Central <http://repo1.maven.org/maven2/org/ow2/authzforce/authzforce-ce-core/5.0.2/authzforce-ce-core-5.0.2-tests.jar>`_.

-The steps to integrate the extension into the AuthZForce Server go as follows:
+The steps to integrate the extension into the AuthzForce Server go as follows:

 #.
-Make the JAR - and any extra dependency - visible from the AuthZForce webapp in Tomcat.
+Make the JAR - and any extra dependency - visible from the AuthzForce webapp in Tomcat.
 One way to do it consists to copy the JAR (e.g. ``authzforce-ce-core-5.0.2-tests.jar`` in our example) into ``/opt/authzforce-ce-server/webapp/WEB-INF/lib``.
 For other ways, please refer to `Tomcat HowTo <http://wiki.apache.org/tomcat/HowTo#How_do_I_add_JARs_or_classes_to_the_common_classloader_without_adding_them_to_.24CATALINA_HOME.2Flib.3F>`_.

 #.
 Finally, restart Tomcat to apply changes.

 Enabling a Result Filter extension on a domain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have deployed the extension on Authzforce, following previous instructions, you are ready to enable it on a specific domain's PDP by updating the PDP properties with an enabled ``feature`` of type ``urn:ow2:authzforce:feature-type:pdp:result-filter``.
-The following example enables Authzforce combined decision result filter (implementing the feature ``urn:oasis:names:tc:xacml:3.0:profile:multiple:combined-decision`` from `XACML v3.0 Multiple Decision Profile Version 1.0`_ for testing) on the PDP, provided that the AuthZForce PDP Core Tests JAR has been deployed (see previous section):
+Once you have deployed the extension on Authzforce, following previous instructions, you are ready to enable it on a specific domain's PDP by updating the PDP properties with an enabled ``feature`` of type ``urn:ow2:authzforce:feature-type:pdp:result-postproc``.
+The following example enables Authzforce combined decision result postprocessor (implementing the feature ``urn:oasis:names:tc:xacml:3.0:profile:multiple:combined-decision`` from `XACML v3.0 Multiple Decision Profile Version 1.0`_ for testing) on the PDP, provided that the AuthzForce PDP Core Tests JAR has been deployed (see previous section):

 .. code-block:: xml
    :linenos: